Watts-Lab/team_comm_tools/.github/ISSUE_TEMPLATE/feature-implementation-template.md

 - [ ] **Fill out the Template.** Fill out the basic information for the feature in the template.
 Use the template to document your plan for implementation and major design decisions; if anything changes along the way, update the documentation as you go.

-- [ ] **Create a new Feature file.** Create a new file in the folder `feature_engine/features`.
+- [ ] **Create a new Feature file.** Create a new file in the folder `src/features`.
 The name of the file should be `NAME_features.py`, where NAME is the name of your feature.

+- [ ] **Update the entery for your feature in `feature_dictionary.py`.** You can find the dictionary inside the `src/` folder.

 - [ ] **Code your feature.** Write the code for the feature.

 - [ ] **Evaluate/Unit Test.** Come up with a method of evaluating your feature.
 How do you know that the feature is 'correct?'
 For simple features, this may be trivial; for more complex ones, you may need to break down each sub-function and unit test them separately, or validate on external data.
-Add your unit tests to `feature_engine/test_featurize.py`.
+Add your unit tests to the `tests/` folder.